apache/nuttx/configs/xtrs/README.txt

   cd sdcc
   ./configure

+Note if you do not have the gputils packet installed, newer version of the SDCC configure will fail.
+You will have to either install the gputils package or if you don't need PIC14 or PIC16 support:

+  ./configure --disable-pic14-port --disable-pic16-port

-But before making, we need to apply a patch to the SDCC 2.6.0 source so that the z80 assembler can handle long symbol names
+But before making, we need to apply a patch to the SDCC 2.6.0 source so that the z80 assembler can handle long symbol names.
+This is not needed with later versions.

   Apply sdcc-2.6.0-asz80-symlen.patch
   cd sdcc/device/lib

 Then make the SDCC binaries

-  cd sdcc
   make

 and install SDCC: